kumkumsharma06/smartcontractmanagement-module2--/README.md

 `checkbalance()`: To check the balance of the user.

-`getbalancefromwalletaddress(address walletAddress)`: It will check the balance of another account with the given wallet address.
-Anyone will be abale to check the balance of any account with the wallet address.

-`increaseBalance() :`This function allows the owner to increase the balance of the contract by a specified amount.
+`mintbalance() :`This function allows the owner to increase the balance of the contract by a specified amount.

-`decreaseBalance(): `This function allows the owner to decrease the balance of the contract by a specified amount, as long as it does not result in a negative balance.